rollbear/trompeloeil/docs/reference.md

 Above, `mock_obj.func()` is allowed to be called with any value, and it will return 1 + the value provided.

-If type is needed, for example to disambiguate overloads, use [**`ANY(`** *type* **`)`**](#ANY).
+If type information is needed, for example to disambiguate overloads, use [**`ANY(`** *type* **`)`**](#ANY).

 #### <A name="ANY"/>**`ANY(`** *type* **`)`**